chisophugis/lbd/source/funccall.rst

         .addMemOperand(MMO);
     }

-Beyond Calling Convention and LowerFormalArguments(), 7/2/Cpu0 add following code for cpu0 instructions swi (Software Interrupt) and jsub, jalr (function call) definition and printing.
+In addition to Calling Convention and LowerFormalArguments(), 7/2/Cpu0 add the following code for cpu0 instructions swi (Software Interrupt), jsub and jalr (function call) definition and printing.

 .. code-block:: c++